-On December 10, 2019, President's Cabinet was joined by Madelyn Arballo, Associate Vice President for Continuing Education, and Meghan Chen, Dean of Library and Learning Resources, to present the Academic Support Coordination Project Quarterly Report. [need piece from PC notes...when posted].
-As part of the cohort work, Barbara McNeice-Stallard and Lisa DiDonato, in collaboration with John Cardenas and others, led the group in metric discussions on November 6, 2019.
-A portion of their agenda was to review the Workgroup's Cohort tracking project, re-engage with their own description of their centers/programs, and to begin identifying their common metrics.
-Student Services showcased the work they are doing to examine how services students are using are being recorded and what other services and/or metrics they would like to be recorded.
-RIE updated the group on the work RIE-IT are leading on predictive analytics using Arise data.
+On November 6, 2019, as part of the Cohort work, Barbara McNeice-Stallard and Lisa DiDonato, in collaboration with John Cardenas, Rafael Delgado, and Lester Lawenko, led the Academic Support Team in common metric discussions.
+The audience reviewed the Workgroup's Cohort tracking project, re-engaged with their own description of their centers/programs, and began identifying their common metrics.
+Audrey Yamagata-Noji, Student Services showcased the work they are doing to examine how services students are using are being recorded and what other services and/or metrics they would like to be recorded.
+Lisa DiDonato also updated the group on the work RIE-IT are leading on predictive analytics using Arise data.
 Lisa DiDonato is now the assigned researcher to this project.